Jack-G-Smith/dnd/wild-beyond-witchlight/feywild.md

 portal might disappear, not to return for an hour, a day, or a century.

-</br> While the random convergences of the planes are dangerous
+<br /> While the random convergences of the planes are dangerous
 and chaotic, there are areas that act as permanent fey crossings for the purpose of intentional travel between the Material Plane and the Feywild.
 These crossings are usually